edgeworx/docs/content/en/docs/cloud/edgectl/deploy-an-app.md

 edgectl deploy app --help
 ```

 The `deploy app` command requires a path to a `YAML` file to be specified.
-The YAML files for demo applications can be retrieved from Darcy Cloud or from the [Glossary](../glossary/) **** section**** of this documentation
+The YAML files for demo
+applications can be retrieved from Darcy Cloud or from the [Glossary](../glossary/) **** section****
+of this documentation.

 The`YAML` file defines everything about our edge application that is required to deploy it.
+For
-For example:
+example:

 ```
 edgectl deploy app ./edgeworx-heart-rate.yaml